capcom6/android-sms-gateway/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The Android SMS Gateway can work in two modes: with a local server started on the device or with a remote server at [sms.capcom.me](https://sms.capcom.me).
+The Android SMS Gateway can work in two modes: with a local server started on the device or with a cloud server at [sms.capcom.me](https://sms.capcom.me).
 The basic API is the same for both modes and is documented on the [Android SMS Gateway API Documentation](https://capcom6.github.io/android-sms-gateway/).

 ### Send SMS with local server